dataserve/php-client/README.md

-Library for accessing the Dataserve service.
-Used to connect through either TCP or UNIX sockets.
+Library for accessing the [Dataserve service](https://github.com/dataserve/dataserve).
+Used to connect to the Redis protocol using either TCP or UNIX sockets.